If Ellen Can Be Friends With George Why Can’t We Be A Little Kinder

 Thank you!
 We need your continued Support!

 Before leaving for Indonesia I have to complete my Japanese taxes (due 3/15).
 Summing up 2018, I realized we had almost 20% less income.This was a significant drop both in U.S. support and in income produced in Japan.
+God bless you and thank you for standing with us as we move forward.

 Be BLESSED!